Ex-Soviet hackers play outsized role in cyber crime world

 Two of the five most wanted men in the United States for cyber crime are Russian, and one is from Latvia, which used to be part of the Soviet Union.

 Russians were also behind the biggest cyber crime case in U.S. history.
 Federal prosecutors named four Russians and a Ukrainian in a banking card fraud spree that cost companies including J.C.
-Penney Co (JCP.N), JetBlue Airways Corp (JBLU.O) and French retailer Carrefour SA (CARR.PA) more than $300 million.
+Penney Co, JetBlue Airways Corp and French retailer Carrefour SA more than $300 million.

 The risk of being prosecuted is so low it does little to dissuade highly educated and skilful but under-employed programmers from turning to illicit hacking for profit or fun.